PatouChoubidou/chatbot_socket/README.md

 # Chatbot with socket
-This is test for chatting with uploaded document-files locally.
+This is a test for chatting with uploaded document-files locally.
-Handles pdf, docx, rtf, txt files
+Handles pdf, docx, rtf, txt files.

+## Fatures
+- Switch between a RAG search for input or use the whole text as llm context.
+- Drag n drop a document file to question it or delete the document and just chat.
+- Start a new conversation and delete the former conversation history.
+- Switch audio reply to autoplay.

 ## Tools in use
 ### backend